GluuFederation/docs-ce-prod/3.0.1/source/integration/saas/aws.md

 Log into the AWS Management Console.
 Find and navigate to the IAM module.

 ### Create Identity Provider
 First you need to get the Shibboleth metadata file from your Gluu installation, which can be found by navigating to the following URL: `https://<hostname>/idp/shibboleth`.
 With that file you can create an IDP in your AWS account using the following steps:

- - Click on 'Create Provider'
+ - Click on `Create Provider`
- - Provider Type: 'SAML'
+ - Provider Type: `SAML`
- - Provider Name: 'Shibboleth'
+ - Provider Name: `Shibboleth`

  ![Image](../../img/integration/AWS_configure_provider.png)